-- (1) fire;

-- (2) flood;

-- (3) earthquake;

-- (4) impassable roads;

-- (5) an epidemic or a pandemic;

-- (6) the imminence of a major safety hazard as determined by a local law enforcement agency;

-- (7) a strike involving public transportation services used by students; - (8) the unavailability_of classroom facilities leased by the district where the unavailability is caused by extraordinary factors beyond the control of the district; - (9) any order of any military officer of the United States or of the state to meet an emergency created by war, or of any civil officer of the United States, of the state, or of any county, city and county, or city authorized to issue such order to meet an emergencycreated by war; - (10) a public health crisis recognized by a city or county board of health, or the State Department of Public Health; - (11) another emergency declared by the state government or the federal government.

-i.
-The Chancellor may require affidavits from appropriate district officials to establish the impacts an event has caused to the district, and .
+- (1) fire; (2) flood; (3) earthquake; (4) impassable roads; (5) an epidemic or a pandemic; (6) a major safety hazard as determined by a local law enforcement agency; (7) a strike involving public transportation services used by students; (8) the unavailability of classroom facilities caused by extraordinary factors beyond the control of the district; (9) any order of any military officer of the United States or of the state to meet an emergency created by war, or any civil officer of the United States, of the state, or of any county, city and county, or city authorized to issue such order to meet an emergency created by war; (10) a public crisis recognized by a city or county board of health, or the State Department of Public Health; (11) another emergency declared by the state government or the federal government. - The Chancellor may require affidavits from appropriate district officials to establish the impacts an event has caused to the district, and - ii.

-ii.
 To demonstrate its efforts to mitigate the effects of the event and avoid a material decrease to its general purpose apportionments.